National Parks Canada

 Mount Revelstoke National Park

 Mount Revelstoke National Park is located near the community of Revelstoke.
-It is a beautiful park with the ability to summit the mountain five minutes from your vehicle.
+It is a beautiful park with the ability to hike to the top of the mountain five minutes from your vehicle.
 Due to easy accessibility to the top of the mountain, you may encounter large crowds of tourists.

 Kootenay National Park

-The park is centred on a tree covered valley shadowed by cold, grey peaks.
+The Kootenay National Park is centred on a tree covered valley shadowed by cold, grey peaks.
 Kootenay has a more moderate climate than the other Rocky Mountain parks.
 It’s the only national park in Canada that contains both glaciers and cacti.
 You can do a driving loop via Kootenay and Yoho National Park.

 - Check out the 500 m Fireweed Trail or take the 2 km loop through the surrounding forest at the north end of Hwy 93.